scorixear/discord.ts-architecture/README.md

 | replaceArgs | input: string, ...args: string[] | void | Replaces the arguments in the input string denoted by $ + index in the args array |

 ## MessageHandler
-Provides function to create and send embed messages
+Provides functions to create and send embed messages

 ### Properties
 | Properties | Type | Description |